yvt/openspades/Sources/Externals/readme.txt

 When building on Windows, external dependencies should be placed in this folder.

-C++ headers go in the 'include' folder, grouped by product, except for zlib, which goes directly to the roof of the folder.
+C++ headers go in the 'include' folder, as shown in the file tree below.
 Libraries go in the 'lib' folder, without any subfolders.

 This should be the resulting directory structure:

 Externals
-|   readme.txt
+|   readme.txt (this file)
 |
 +---include/
 |   +---zconf.h